 BetterHelp is an online therapy platform that provides services to those in need of counseling, including grief counseling.

-Counselors on this platform are licensed professionals, with a minimum of three years or 1000 hours of experience in their respective fields.
+Counselors on this platform are licensed professionals, with a minimum of three years and 1000 hours of experience in their respective fields.
 And many of these mental health professionals have extensive experience in helping people who are struggling with grief.

 The qualified grief counselors on BetterHelp provide support and understanding to anyone dealing with loss, grief, and its accompanying emotions.
 They also offer techniques you can use to cope with the situation you’re going through, helping you to function on a day-to-day basis.